locnnil/workshop/docs/how-to/debug-workshop-issues.rst

 ================================

-To trace the condition of a misbehaving workshop, you can explore its underlying changes and tasks.
+To trace the condition of a misbehaving workshop, you can explore its underlying changes and tasks, list system-wide warnings and acknowledge false positives.
-This may help identify the root cause if a :command:`refresh` fails.
+This may help identify the root cause if a :command:`refresh` or any other action fails.

 List workshop changes